The Incredible Story of the First English-Language Interpretation of the QuranAugust 6, 2019 2023-08-11 11:33

 After retiring, Pickthall took up residence in St. Ives, Cornwall, where he remained until his death on the 19th of May, 1936.
 He lies buried in the Muslim section of Surrey’s Brookwood Cemetery.
 Interestingly, this is the same resting place as Islamic scholar Abdullah Yusuf Ali.
 Ali himself published a widely-acclaimed English-language interpretation of the Quran in 1934.

-For several decades after Pickthall's death, some semi-prominent Muslim scholars voiced their disapproval of his work.
-Although most people now recognize these criticisms for what they were - an attempt by jealous authors to rob Pickthall of his status as the producer of the first true English-language interpretation of the Quran and claim it as their own - they were initially treated with concern.
+For several decades after Pickthall’s death, some semi-prominent Muslim scholars voiced their disapproval of his work.
+Although most people now recognize these criticisms for what they were – an attempt by perhaps some jealous authors to rob Pickthall of his status as the producer of the first true English-language interpretation of the Quran and claim it as their own – they were initially treated with concern.

 One of the first people to express unhappiness with Pickthall’s translation was Muhammad Asad, who believed himself to be better equipped to produce an English interpretation of the Quran.
 Asad did indeed put forth his own offering.
 Unfortunately, his work suffered from the same issues which plagued the other non-native English speakers who tried to translate the Quran.
 Meanwhile, Professor Ahemd Ali produced an interpretation that was suspiciously similar to The Meaning of the Glorious Koran, but claimed he had corrected supposed mistakes in Pickthall’s book.